-By Ann Forsyth (major draft), Michael Oakes (statistics and sampling), Kathryn Schmitz (measurement); fact-checking by Joel Koepp and Jason Zimmerman (data); additional data descriptions by Ed D'Sousa.
+By Ann Forsyth (major draft, major revisions), Michael Oakes (statistics and sampling), Kathryn Schmitz (measurement); fact-checking by Joel Koepp and Jason Zimmerman (data); additional data descriptions by Ed D'Sousa.

 Note: This chapter has had only minor revisions compared with versions 2.0 and 2.1.
 Additional information about data storage and sharing, however, were included in chapter 8 of version 2.2.
 Version 3.1 included a new section on work environments.
 Version 4.0 updated the chapter to include measures beyond those used in the Twin Cities Walking Study.
+Versions 5.0 and 5.1 were modest updates.